 You might love strategy or role-playing games, but have no interest in social games on mobile.
 Well, there happen to be a lot of game design jobs in that area.
 So make sure you’re playing everything to understand what it is that makes each game so successful and why millions of people around the world are playing it.

 Occasionally your favorite genre and the game you’re working on might intersect, which is a wonderful experience.
 But often that’s not the case, so make sure you play a lot of games, a variety of genres, and deconstruct them as you go.

-As Lead Game Designer on Shadow Of The Tomb Raider, Heath was in charge of bringing the concept of fear into combat and adding more puzzles and social experiences.
-Read about the other initiatives he championed.
-(Image credit: Square Enix)
+As lead game designer on Shadow Of The Tomb Raider, Heath was in charge of bringing the concept of fear into combat and adding more puzzles and social experiences.
+Read about other initiatives he championed.
+(Image: Square Enix)

 If you’re applying for game jobs and you haven’t made any games, the recruiters might question if you’re really that passionate or why you want to get into this industry.

 Not only working on your own projects show your passion, you’ll also understand what the game development process is all about.